 Stay in Old Krakow (Stare Miasto) If you are visiting Krakow for the first time; you are only in Krakow for a shorter trip; you want to stay right at the heart of the city centre; you want to be completely immersed in Krakow’s rich history.

-Best places to stay in Krakow Old Town:
+Best places to stay in Krakow Old Town for first-timers:

 - Luxury ($$$): Radisson Blu Hotel Krakow